dgentil13/doghero-test/README.md

 To run this project:

 1. Download this repository
-2. Using the terminal, inside the project folder, run npm i to install all dependencies.
+2. Using the terminal, inside the project folder, for both client and server, run npm i to install all dependencies.
 `npm i`

-3. Still inside the project folder, run npm start to build the project.
+3. Still inside the project folder, for both client and server, run npm start to build the project.
 `npm start`

 # Technologies Used